Ireland Cover Letter Writing Guide

 When your cover letter is a response to an advertisement, it can be brief and should merely introduce your CV.
 In the case of a speculative application, the letter should fully explain your motivation.
 You need to explain what kind of job you are looking for and why you have chosen this particular company to apply to.

 Check the spelling and grammar of your Ireland cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in English or if you need help in organizing your cover letter, send it to a professional for assistance.

 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.